-Hong Kong ranks No.2 in Asia and No.18 globally in respect of the rule of law in the Worldwide Governance Indicators of the World Bank Group:
+Hong Kong ranks No.3 in Asia in respect of the rule of law in the Worldwide Governance Indicators of the World Bank Group:

-- Hong Kong's percentile rank in respect of rule of law has improved from 69.85 in 1996 to 91.83 in 2020. - Hong Kong has scored above 90 (out of 100) consistently since 2003 in the aggregate indicator in respect of the rule of law.
+- Hong Kong's percentile rank in respect of rule of law has improved from 69.85 in 1996 to 90.4 in 2021. - Hong Kong has scored above 90 (out of 100) consistently since 2003 in the aggregate indicator in respect of the rule of law.

-Hong Kong ranks No.7 globally in the World Competitiveness Yearbook 2021 (International Institute for Management Development), in which Hong Kong ranks No.1 globally in Business Legislation.
+Hong Kong ranks No.5 globally in the World Competitiveness Yearbook 2022 (International Institute for Management Development), in which Hong Kong ranks No.1 globally in Business Legislation.